Drushyam 2: Production

 Following the success of Drishyam 2 in February 2021, director Jeethu Joseph announced its Telugu remake, serving as the sequel to Drushyam (2014) which would be directed by himself.
 The film was formally launched on 1 March 2021 with a puja ceremony in Hyderabad.
-The film was jointly produced by D. Suresh Babu under Suresh Productions, Antony Perumbavoor and Jacob K. Babu under Max Movies, and Rajkumar Sethupathi under Rajkumar Theatres.
+The film was jointly produced by D. Suresh Babu under Suresh Productions, Antony Perumbavoor under Aashirvad Cinemas, and Rajkumar Sethupathi under Rajkumar Theatres.

 Venkatesh, Meena, Nadhiya, Naresh, Kruthika Jayakumar, and Esther Anil were confirmed to reprise their roles from Drushyam.
 Poorna was cast in an undisclosed role.
-Sampath Raj played the role of the IPS officer which was portrayed by Murali Gopy in Drishyam 2.
+Sampath Raj was cast in the role portrayed by Murali Gopy in the original.

-Principal photography of the film commenced on 5 March 2021 in Hyderabad with Venkatesh on the sets.
+Principal photography commenced on 5 March 2021 in Hyderabad with Venkatesh on the sets.
 Meena joined the production on 16 March.
 The final shooting schedule took place in Kerala.
-Principal photography wrapped in April 2021, after 50 days of shoot.
-The cinematography was by Satheesh Kurup.
+Filming wrapped in April 2021, after 50 days of shoot.
+The cinematography was handled by Satheesh Kurup.